 In Accordance with EU NCER Article 22:

-5.8.1 Grid Code OC6, OC7, BC1, and BC2 allow Demand Control instructions to be issued by NGESO to all DNOs, IDNOs and Non-Embedded Customers connected to the National Electricity Transmission System.
+5.8.1 Grid Code OC6, OC7, BC1, and BC2 allow Demand Control instructions to be issued by NESO to all Network Operators (including DNOs, IDNOs) and Non-Embedded Customers connected to the National Electricity Transmission System.

-5.8.2 Manual Demand Reduction in respect of Network Operators and Non-Embedded Customers may be instructed by NGESO to avoid unacceptable operating conditions on the National Electricity Transmission System during periods of generation shortage, or in the event of unacceptable thermal overloading and/or unacceptable voltage conditions.
+5.8.2 Manual Demand Reduction in respect of Network Operators and Non-Embedded Customers may be instructed by NESO to avoid unacceptable operating conditions on the National Electricity Transmission System during periods of generation shortage, or in the event of unacceptable thermal overloading and/or unacceptable voltage conditions.
 There are 2 types:

 Demand Control.
-This shall be achieved by NGESO instructing voltage reduction and/or demand disconnection equally across Non-Embedded Customers and Grid Supply Points.
+This shall be achieved by NESO instructing voltage reduction and/or demand disconnection equally across Non-Embedded Customers and Grid Supply Points.

 Emergency Manual Demand Disconnection.
-This applies to a localised section of the National Electricity Transmission System under an emergency and shall be achieved by NGESO instructing demand disconnection at specific Grid Supply Point(s).
+This applies to a localised section of the National Electricity Transmission System under an emergency and shall be achieved by NESO instructing demand disconnection at specific Grid Supply Point(s).

 5.8.3 Grid Code OC6.5 describes the stages of netted Demand Reduction.
 Network Operators shall be able to achieve the first 20% of netted demand reduction always with or without warning.
-Further stages of netted demand reduction (5% steps) up to a total of 40% shall be achievable following the issue of a “National Electricity Transmission System Warning - High Risk of Demand Reduction” by NGESO before 16:00 hours day-1.
+Further stages of netted demand reduction (5% steps) up to a total of 40% shall be achievable following the issue of a “National Electricity Transmission System Warning - High Risk of Demand Reduction” by NESO before 16:00 hours day-1.

-5.8.4 Once netted Demand Reduction has been applied, each Network Operator must ensure that their netted Demand Reduction remains at the instructed level until NGESO instructs otherwise.
+5.8.4 Once netted Demand Reduction has been applied, each Network Operator must ensure that their netted Demand Reduction remains at the instructed level until NESO instructs otherwise.

 5.8.5 Whilst netted Demand Reduction is in place, the Balancing Mechanism will still be in operation and the markets will not be suspended.
-Demand Reduction instructions shall be issued by NGESO as Emergency Instructions.
+Demand Reduction instructions shall be issued by NESO as Emergency Instructions.

 Manual Generation Disconnection

-In the event that there is insufficient demand and a surplus of generation, there are a number of methods available to NGESO to balance the system.
+5.9.1 In the event that there is insufficient demand and a surplus of generation, there are a number of methods available to NESO to balance the system.
 These include:

 Bidding generation down through the balancing mechanism through the use of BM Unit Bid Offer Acceptances;